On groups with Schottky set boundary: More components in the incidence graph

 We will first consider the case when these surfaces are incompressible.
 Now, in this situation, $M_{K'}$ admits a JSJ-decomposition along a finite family of pairwise disjoint and non parallel incompressible annuli $A_i$ into ``geometric pieces'' (see \cite{characteristic} for a description): $I$-bundles over surfaces (Seifert fibered pieces) and anannular manifolds with boundary (hyperbolic pieces).
 By taking a further cover if necessary, that is by taking a further finite-index subgroup, we assume no twisted $I$-bundle appears in the decomposition.
 Note that a piece can have different structures.
 For instance, a solid torus can be seen as a circle bundle over a disk, an interval times an annulus, as well as a twisted $I$-bundle over a M\"{o}bius band.
 We only require each piece to admit some product structure.

 The characteristic submanifold $C_{K'}$ in $M_{K'}$ consists of all the surface-times-interval components together with small neighborhoods of the JSJ annuli $A_i$, which are solid tori $T_i$.
-Note that if $C_{K'}$ is empty, $M_{K'}$ with its natural pared structure admits a hyperbolic metric with totally geodesic boundary so that $\partial(K', \mathcal{P}_{K'})$ is a Sierpi\'nski carpet and hence a topological Schottky set.
+Note that if $C_{K'}$ is empty, $M_{K'}$ with its natural pared structure admits a hyperbolic metric with totally geodesic boundary perhaps with rank-one cusps so that $\partial(K', \mathcal{P}_{K'})$ is already a topological Schottky set and notably a Sierpi\'nski carpet if $\mathcal{P}_{K'}$ is empty.

 Otherwise, we observe that the boundary of each solid torus $T_i$ is partitioned into four annuli: two of them contained in $\partial M_{K'}$ and two others properly embedded in $M_{K'}$ and parallel to $A_i$.
 For each $T_i$, we mark two points on each of the four circles that delimit the four annuli in its boundary.
-We then connect these pairs of points with two arcs in $\partial T_i\cap \partial M_{K'}$ running from one circle to the other.
+We then connect these pairs of points with two arcs in each annulus of $\partial T_i\cap \partial M_{K'}$ running from one circle to the other.

 Remark that $\partial C_{K'}\setminus \partial M_{K'}$ consists of properly embedded annuli contained in the boundary of some tori $T_i$.
 The rest of the boundary $\partial C_{K'}$ in $\partial M_{K'}$ is a union of subsurfaces, possibly with boundary or cusps.